donottalk/drafts-documentation/gettingstarted/overview.md

 *New to Drafts?
 You might want to [start at the home page](/).
 This page intended to a answer questions existing users of Drafts 4 may have about the Drafts 5 release.*

-### The Business Bits
+### About Drafts 5

 - **Drafts 5 is being released as a new app**.
 Drafts 5 does not replace Drafts 4, but install along side it.
 Drafts 5 can migrate drafts, actions and keyboard customizations from Drafts 4, but data does not sync between the two apps and they can happily co-exist on the same device.
 - **Drafts 4 will continue to be supported and available**.
 Drafts 4 will remain in the App Store and be supported at this time.
 We hope you love all the great new feature in Drafts 5 and want to upgrade, but know not everyone wants to jump on the latest thing right away.
 People can choose to migrate to Drafts 5 if and when they feel they are ready.
 - **Drafts 5 will be a free download**.
 Drafts 5 is a free download, with a generous feature set.
 The free version is a great way to test drive Drafts 5, and will offer full support for creating, editing, syncing of drafts and built-in actions.
-- **Drafts Pro** Advanced features and customizations will be available as part of the optional *Drafts Pro* subscription.
+- **Drafts Pro**.
+Advanced features and customizations will be available as part of the optional *Drafts Pro* subscription.
 This include themes, custom icons, editing of actions, saving workspaces and more.
 [Full details](/draftspro).
 - *We hope to bring Drafts to the Mac*.
 A lot of work has been done in the Drafts 5 development cycle to prepare the app to move to the Mac, but we do not have anything to announce at this time.

 ### Editor and Interface